Action against corrupt people will continue: Modi

-The ongoing action against those who indulged in corruption and frauds will continue, Prime Minister Narendra Modi said here on Thursday.
+The ongoing action against those who had indulged in corruption and frauds during the earlier regimes will continue, Prime Minister Narendra Modi said here on Thursday.
 Speaking at a rally ahead of the October 21 Maharashtra Assembly elections, Modi said the middle class has made a great contribution to the economy.

 The city has a sizable middle-class population.
 "Over the decades, some wrong tendencies crept into the system, but we are committed to eradicate them," he said.